GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 A video ad filling the entire game screen can be displayed using the **Display video ad** action.
 An ad can either be `"midgame"` or `"rewarded"`.

-- **Midgame**: Advertisements can happen when a user dies, a level has been completed, etc.
+- **Midgame**: Show an advertisement when a user dies, a level has been completed, etc.

-- **Rewarded**: Advertisements can be requested by the user in exchange for a reward (an additional life, a retry when the user dies, a bonus starting item, extra starting health, etc.).
+- **Rewarded**: An advertisements that can be requested by the user in exchange for a reward (an additional life, a retry when the user dies, a bonus starting item, extra starting health, etc.).
 Rewarded ads should be shown when users explicitly consent to watch an advertisement.

 ![](crazy-games-video-ad-action.png)